scacela/oci-enterprise-workload-management/README.md

 <b>Health Checks</b> is a resource that enables external monitoring to determine availability and performance of public facing resources.

 <b>Tagging</b> is a service that enables you to add (key, value)-style metadata to your resources to help you manage resources by this metadata.

-Budgets is a resource that can be used to notify you by email when you reach a spending quantity that you define for a set of resources that you define.
+<b>Budgets</b> is a resource that can be used to notify you by email when you reach a spending quantity that you define for a set of resources that you define.
+You can track the cost of your resources that are tagged using Defined Tags, which are offered as part of the Tagging service.

 ## Shell Operations